 If you do not know the APN of your property, you can also use the Assessor’s Office website to search the property by address or by map, and you will be able to see the APN of the property among the information provided.

 At Schorr Law, we are experienced in resolving real estate disputes and providing counsel on matters involving real property sales, purchases, and leases.
 We also deal with various property line disputes.
-To inquire about a free 30-minute consultation regarding your matter, and to see if you qualify for one, please contact us.
+To see if you qualify for a free 30-minute consultation regarding your matter, please contact us.

 Call: (310) 954-1877 | Text: (323) 487-7533 | Use Our Contact Form | Email us at firstname.lastname@example.org